 This section requires estimated or projected numbers only and reflects evidence of market research.
-The figures may be considered in relation to overall capacity, for example, the availability of rooms and teaching/training/tutoring staff.
+The figures may be considered in relation to overall capacity.
 There are no consequences for providers who fail to recruit their full target numbers in relation to validation.
 However, providers should remain cognisant of the minimum number required for viability as per section 1C.1.10.